IsisCB/IsisCB-Carpentry/workingWithTheCBTutorial.md

 ![image of Isis CB upload page](/media/uploadPage.png)

-From here simply upload an .rdf file using the **Choose File** button seen above
+From here  select an .rdf file from your local machine using the **Choose File** button seen above

 Do not change the assigned dataset in the **Ingest to** section of the upload process unless you are sure that you need to

 The **Name** field of the upload process will autofill using the name of the file you uploaded but can be changed if desired

+**Then, click the green Upload button**

-> For help preparing .rdf files for this upload process, see our tutorial on [Zotero Training](/placeholder-link1.md)
+> Note: For help preparing .rdf files for this upload process, see our tutorial on [Data Prep with Zotero](/placeholder-link1.md)

 [^ Up to Table of Contents](#table-of-contents)